Decay of weakly charged solutions for the spherically symmetric Maxwell-Charged-Scalar-Field equations on a Reissner-Nordstr\"{o}m exterior space-time: Introduction

 It should also be noted that, since higher angular modes are expected to decay \textbf{faster} than the spherically symmetric average, the decay of scalar fields \underline{without any symmetry assumption} is expected to be the same.

 Another interesting discovery made in \cite{HodPiran1} is the oscillatory behaviour of the scalar field on the event horizon.
-This is connected to the fact that the scalar field is complex, otherwise the dynamics of the Maxwell equation is trivial as it can be seen in equation \ref{Maxwelleq}.
-This makes the proof of decay much more delicate than in the uncharged case, c.f.\ section \ref{uncharged} for a discussion.
+This is connected to the fact that the scalar field is complex, otherwise the dynamics of the Maxwell equation is trivial in spherical symmetry as it can be seen in equation \eqref{Maxwelleq}.
+This makes the proof of decay more delicate than in the uncharged case, c.f.\ section \ref{uncharged}.
+The result of \cite{HodPiran1} can be summed up as follows :